Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mỹ ban hành bản ghi nhớ quản lý rủi ro AI- Ảnh 1.

-According to the memorandum, US security agencies will monitor, assess and mitigate risks related to AI such as privacy violations, bias and discrimination, and personal and organizational safety.
-In addition, the US will strengthen cooperation with allies to ensure that AI is developed and used in accordance with international law.
+According to the memorandum, US security agencies will monitor, assess and mitigate risks related to AI such as invasion of privacy, bias and discrimination, and safety of individuals and organizations.
+In addition, the US will strengthen cooperation with allies to ensure AI is developed and used in accordance with international law.

 Late last year, US President Joe Biden signed a sweeping executive order on AI that is expected to coordinate with global AI legislation.
 At a lower level, lawmakers in several US states are working on their own state AI laws.
 Chinese President Xi Jinping has proposed a Global AI Governance Initiative.
 Brazil, Japan, and organizations like the UN and the G7 are working on AI laws.